A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 Regular self-massage to the impacted tissues can be very helpful.
 Try placing your palm or fingers (if it’s a small area) over the area and gently stretch/move the tissues in a circular formation.

-*If you would like help learning the right exercises for you and/or how to perform other self-massage techniques at home, consider seeking out the help of a cancer rehab physiotherapist near you.
-(Feel free to contact me directly for assistance in helping find someone near you.)
+If you would like help learning the right exercises for you and/or how to perform other self-massage techniques at home, consider seeking out the help of a cancer rehab physiotherapist near you.
+If you live in Ontario, Canada contact me directly.

 Disclaimer – These blogs are for general information purposes only.
 Medical information changes daily, so information contained within these blogs may become outdated over time.
 In addition, please be aware that the information contained in these blogs is not intended as a substitute for medical advice or treatment and you should always consult a licensed health care professional for advice specific to your treatment or condition.
 Any reliance you place on this information is therefore strictly at your own risk.